 Most of the products being peddled were typical of night markets – t-shirts, household goods, souvenirs for the tourists and further towards the end after the Kansu street, adult toys.

-There was also this stretch filled with little tents with people queuing up to have their fortunes told.
+There was also this stretch filled with little tents with people queuing up to get their fortunes told.
 Was surprised to see that they were mostly youngsters.

 No trip is complete without some shopping.
-Of course there are large malls but I’ll skip those and share these less-known locations.
+Of course there are large malls but I’ll skip those and share these lesser known locations.

-The shops at Argyle Centre are mostly for the teenagers and young adults I feel.
-You could find clothes at less than 10 bucks a piece but don’t expect too much of a quality.
+The shops at Argyle Centre are mostly for teenagers and young adults I feel.
+You can find clothes at less than 10 bucks a piece but don’t expect too much of a quality.